MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_DEMO.md

             _people.Add(new Person() {Id = 4, FirstName = "Bessie", LastName = "Duppstadt" });
        }
 ```
-15. Ensure that the cursor is at the end of the **PersonController** method code block, press Enter twice, and then type the following code:
+15. Ensure that the cursor is at the end of the **PersonController** contractor code block, press Enter twice, and then type the following code:
   ```cs
        [HttpGet]
        public ActionResult<List<Person>> GetAll()